TeamLapen/Vampirism/docs/wiki/factions/getting-started.md

 ## Overview
 Vampirism is a mod that adds a whole new way of playing Minecraft.
 You may have previously spent a lot of time avoiding mobs, but as a Vampire, you will develop a thirst for killing :)
-There are currently two ways you can go: You can become one of these powerful and blood-thirsty vampires or join the other side, train yourself in defeating those cruel vampires and maybe learn to take advantage of their powers.
+There are currently two ways you can go: You can become one of these powerful and bloodthirsty vampires or join the other side, train yourself in defeating those cruel vampires and maybe learn to take advantage of their powers.

-Don't forget to checkout the guide book (if you have installed [Guide-API](https://www.curseforge.com/minecraft/mc-mods/guide-api)(1.12) or [Guide-API-VP](https://www.curseforge.com/minecraft/mc-mods/guide-api-village-and-pillage)(1.14+)).
+Don't forget to check out the guide book (if you have installed [Guide-API](https://www.curseforge.com/minecraft/mc-mods/guide-api)(1.12) or [Guide-API-VP](https://www.curseforge.com/minecraft/mc-mods/guide-api-village-and-pillage)(1.14+)).
 If you lost your initial one, you can get a new one by combining a normal book with a vampire fang or a human heart.

 ## First steps - Vampire
 To become a vampire you have to be bitten by a vampire.
 So either let them hit you on purpose or just wait until it happens by accident.
 When they hit you there is a chance, you receive a potion effect called "Sanguinare Vampiris" which lasts about a Minecraft day.
 After the potion has ended, you become a vampire.